HNSS-US/cowrie-honeypot-experiment/documentation/ManualInstallDigitalOcean.md

             develop ALL=(ALL) NOPASSWD:ALL
          3. To avoid creating SSH keys for develop copy root's ssh key
             1. rsync --archive --chown=develop:develop ~/.ssh /home/develop
 #### Create cowrie userid and others
-> *Note: These userids are common ssh attack ids or related to a server for fs.pickle.*
          1. SSH into droplet from remote computer as user develop
             1. $ ssh develop@droplet.ip.address
          2. Create cowrie and releated users.